jwnukoski/php-sql-login/README.md

 # php-sql-login
-A basic user login design for the LAMP stack.
+A basic boilerplate for a PHP / SQL user login and registration.

+# Goal
 No third-party apps, just standard PHP session authentication which can be edited further.
+This project is kept as light as possible, so that it can be used in many places.

 # Hashing
 Hashes created with PHP's BCRYPT algorithm.